Here's Governor Whitmer's update on the state's response to COVID-19 – Up News Info Detroit

 - His administration is carefully evaluating a number of industry sectors to restart.

-- Whitmer will return at a future date to further discuss his opinion on these sectors.
+- Whitmer will return at a future date to further discuss his thinking on these sectors.

 Companies must protect their employees through: